Qovery/documentation/website/docs/using-qovery/configuration/application.md

 To know more about how to configure your Liveness and Readiness probes, have a look at [the health-checks section][docs.using-qovery.configuration.application-health-checks]

+### Deployment Restrictions

+This section allows to specify which changes on your repository should trigger an auto-deploy (if enabled).
+To know more about how to configure your Deployment Restrictions, have a look at the [deployment restrictions section][docs.using-qovery.deployment.deploying-with-auto-deploy#filtering-commits-triggering-the-auto-deploy].

 ### Domains

 Within this section you can customize the domain used to reach your application.